 Advanced Form Creation

-IntakeQ forms are fully customizable and allow for various possible setups and use cases within the system.
+Your PracticeQ forms are fully customizable and allow for various setups and use cases!

-A common use case for many of our clients includes wanting to enter information into a form BEFORE sending it to a client.
+At times you may need to enter information into a form before sending it to a client.
 While it's possible to have a practitioner/assistant enter information into a questionnaire form in office use only fields after a client has submitted a form, in order to populate information to a form before sending it to a client, you'll want to use mapped fields and pinned notes.
 This works by first creating the questionnaire/consent form and then creating the treatment note.
 It's advised to use mapped fields, where possible, as they are more flexible then pinned notes, and Pinned notes do not work with Consent forms.

 To set this up using Mapped Fields:

-3. Open the treatment note again and manually map the fields to the questions you've created.
-Click "Save".
+6. Open the treatment note again and manually map the fields to the questions you created.
+Click Save.

-Now, the treatment note is set to export the mapped fields from the note when it's been filled out and locked on the client timeline.
+Now, the treatment note will export the mapped fields from the note when it's been filled out and locked on the client timeline.
 This will store the information and automatically populate these fields to the Questionnaire/Consent form when it's sent to the client.

 Please note the following: